 Use Kitchen Tech to Your Advantage

-Overproducing can be as perilous as under-producing.
+Overproducing menu items can be as destructive as under-producing.
 Luckily, there’s ample kitchen technology available to help you with everything from inventory ordering to automated ticket tracking.

 Kitchen technology can also help with menu engineering, decreasing ticket times, and inventory management, taking some weight off your back-of-house staff’s shoulders and alleviating some of the weight of kitchen prep, too.